-Rooftop pool, extensive meeting and conference facilities, casual buffet, trendy bar, and Fiat car service
+Rooftop pool, extensive meeting and conference facilities, casual buffet, and trendy bar

-Fiat has a service desk in the lobby and four cars available for guest use -- two cars are chauffeur driven anywhere within a five mile radius for free, and another two can be signed out for three hour rentals (also free for guests).
-There's also a 24-hour business center with computers and printers for guests' use.
+There's a 24-hour business center with computers and printers for guests' use.
 The hotel is pet-friendly (for a fee), and pets of any size receive their own bedding, water bowls, and doggie goodie bags.

 Customers Who Viewed Loews Hollywood Hotel Also Viewed